 - ESC/Java2 is a command-line tool with a simple Swing GUI front-end.
 One can download source and binary versions of this version via our download page.

 - ESC/Java2 is also an Eclipse 3.5 plugin, available through the Mobius PVE update site.
-Development of the plugin is also hosted in the Mobius Trac.
+Development of the plugin is hosted at GitHub.